Designer Tips For Creating Beautiful Luxury Walk-in Showers

 This is commonly used for bathrooms which have a Mediterranean inspiration or an “old world” feel.
 The coarse texture of travertine makes it highly slip resistant, however its porosity is one of its major drawbacks.
 In order to prevent water from seeping through travertine showers, sealant must be applied to the material.
 When mixed with other materials, travertine looks extra luxurious and elegant.

 Slate, on the other hand, is characterized by its sleek look and subdued color.
-With hues ranging from dark grays to subtle undertones of cool grays, this type of natural stone usually come in a matte finish.
+With hues ranging from dark grays to subtle undertones of cool grays, this type of natural stone usually comes in a matte finish.

 Pebble is the top choice for showers and bathrooms which have a spa like look.
 Usually placed along the floor, this material gives a soothing feel for the feet while showering.
 Aside from its rustic appearance, pebble is naturally slip resistant , reducing the risk of hazards in the shower area.
 Pebbles look extra beautiful when paired with contrasting sleek materials such as glass and smooth surfaces.